celsiusnarhwal/cobalt-web/README.md

 This repository hosts the build instructions for my personal [Cobalt](https://github.com/imputnet/cobalt) frontend, which for technical reasons is publicly accessible, but is tied to a backend gated behind a VPN that is only accessible to me.
-There's nothing to see here for you.
+There's nothing for you to see here.